-It is important to give your senior dog a diet that is of limited ingredients, or have raw or whole food ingredients and are devoid of colors, flavorings and gluten or grain.
+It is important to feed a diet with very few ingredients, or have raw or whole food ingredients and are devoid of colors, flavorings and gluten or grain.

-Never let a senior dog with a sensitive stomach each too much food, too quickly and refrain from giving it greasy food to eat.
+Never let a dog with a sensitive stomach each too much food too quickly and refrain from giving it greasy food to eat.
 Always have water at hand when your dog is eating its food.

 Most of all, remember:

-You can give your senior dog the best dog food on the market to take care of its sensitive stomach…but only you can give him the tender loving care (and time) he so rightly deserves in his old age!
+You can give your senior dog the best dog food on the market to take care of his health issues…but only you can give him the tender loving care (and time) he so rightly deserves in his old age!

 Best Senior Dog Food for Arthritis

 One of the most common issues to affect older dogs (and humans) is arthritis.

 Arthritis sets in when cartilage (the tissue that acts as a cushion between bones) wears away.
 This causes swelling, inflammation, and (ultimately) pain in joints.

 …..are also more prone to arthritis than your average canine.